title: "seq(1) acceptance tests" author: The Subplot project bindings:

 then exit code is 1

-Requirement: If seq is run with the argument 0, it writes nothing.
+is run with the argument 1, it writes one line,

 then stderr is exactly ""